 CELEBRATE IN THE SUNSHINE

-Cheers to pure relaxation and celebration.
+Cheers to pure relaxation - and romantic adventure.

 By Kara Franker

 Ready to plan the ultimate Florida honeymoon?
 Florida has miles of white sand beaches, year-round warm weather, hotels to fit every budget and even a state park called Honeymoon Island.
 It’s no wonder that the Sunshine State is such a popular destination for honeymooners.

 There’s something hopelessly romantic about escaping with that special someone to an island paradise.
 Lovebirds tend to flock to Florida on their honeymoon because there are thousands of islands dotting the coastline, from secluded archipelagos like Ten Thousand Islands to sultry social hotspots like South Beach.
 Located on Florida’s northeast border, Amelia Island offers a combination of Southern charm and historic luxury.
 Go horseback riding on the beach followed by a candlelit dinner for two in historic downtown Fernandina Beach.
 Or visit St. George Island, off the coast of Apalachicola, and eat your fill of a popular aphrodisiac on the half shell.
 There are hundreds of islands flanking the west coast of Florida from Clearwater Beach down to the Florida Keys.
 The best of mode of transportation on both Anna Maria Island and Captiva Island is via golf cart, so let the wind blow through your hair as you bar hop to funky beach shacks and soak up those spectacular sunsets that are infamous on Florida’s west coast.